Have you ever heard the saying “The Riches Are In The Niches”?

 (For me, it was blogging and social media.
 I LOVED blogging.
 I hated social media.)

-That is why I tell all my students inside The Creative VA Masterclass the same thing: niche down to what you love to do.
+That is why I tell all my students inside The Creative VA School the same thing: niche down to what you love to do.

 When you have a passion and are an expert in it, your clients will pay a premium.
 They will see this passion and want only the best person to do it for them.